fuzzysteve/CREST-Market-Downloader/README.md

 # CREST-Market-Downloader
-Python (wx pyton) based market downloader.
+Python (wx python) based market downloader.
 Downloads all orders in a region.

 Requires: